 I applied to over 30 apprenticeship programmes and kept getting declined.
 I submitted the FDM application very late and didn’t hold out much hope after being declined so many times.
 But after a while they contacted me and I joined their degree apprenticeship programme.
 I’m in my first year in a three-year programme at the end of which I’ll have a degree in Digital and Technology Solutions.

 What are you doing on your apprenticeship programme?

 On this apprenticeship programme we were first trained and working internally in IT Support, RPA and Software Development.
-I’m currently working on a client-side.
+I’m currently working on a client-site.
 On this apprenticeship programme, I’ve developed communication skills and am much more open than I used to be.
 In Uni, I didn’t pick up these skills.
 A degree apprenticeship gives you the skills as well as a free degree so you have no debt.

 What are your future plans?

 I’d like to continue working with FDM after my apprenticeship.
 I didn’t expect an office to be like this.
 I love coming into work!